shoppingflux/php-feed-generator/readme.md

     ->setAttribute('storeUrl', 'http://my-greate-store.com');
 ```

+### Basic Example

-Once the feed instance is properly configured, you must provide at least one `hydrator` and a dataset to run the feed generation against
+Once the feed instance is properly configured, you must provide at least one `mapper` and a dataset to run the feed generation against

 ```php
 <?php